 Birds: Papuan Frogmouth

 The Papuan Frogmouth is supposed to be a nocturnal feeder, according to the hired guides we met at the Port Douglas Nature Park in Northeastern Australia.
 On our first morning in town our Innkeepers, Penny & Jim Ewan at the Lazy Lizard Best Western Motor Lodge, showed us one Frogmouth “sleeping” in a tree behind our guest quarters.
 Frogmouths only feed at night time and they also love worms…and frogs, probably.
 Visiting the roosting Frogmouth behind our Lazy Lizard room a few times that morning, I swapped out my pair of binoculars for a camera.
-I thought the closed-eyed bird was snoozing, so I watched and waited.
+His closed-eyed indicated that the bird was snoozing, so I watched and waited.

 All of a sudden the bird opened his eyes.
 He stared straight at me, with those piercing orange eyes and dark black pupils.
 As his eyes look right through me, I shuttered with the cold chill of truth.
 He opened his eyes just once, and it was exhilarating!
 Snapping the one picture above, I waited.
 He then closed his eyes again.
-In the nick of time I had zoomed in and snapped a picture for the true affect.
+In the nick of time the zoom lens captured the picture with the true affect.

 Camouflaged Papuan Frogmouth

 Frogmouths are related to a species known as nightjars and nighthawks, and tangentially to goat suckers, which fly and roost in trees from the Indian Subcontinent to Southeast Asia, Australia and the Americas.
 They seem to be named after their beaks, which are large and flat, with a hook in the middle.

 According to tales, they have a “frog-like gape,” which doesn’t sound quiet right to me.
 The Papuan Frogmouth we saw had a massive flat bill, which was broad and wide, but it did not look frog-like.
 Their mouths are large enough to accommodate a small rodent, or reptilian invertebrate, so the name frogmouth is not too far off the mark.